ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper_over_ado_net.md

 Optionally, this method can accept a parameter of type `IsolationLevel`, which specifies the transaction isolation level.
 The following isolation levels are supported:

-- `Serializable`: Provides full transaction isolation using optimistic locks
+- `Serializable`: Provides full transaction isolation using optimistic locks.
-- `Unspecified`: Allows the database to determine the most appropriate isolation level
+- `Unspecified`: Allows the database to determine the most appropriate isolation level.

 You can also specify the `TxMode` parameter.
 For YDB-specific isolation levels, you can learn more [here](../../concepts/transactions.md).

-The `Serializable` isolation level used with the `TxMode.SerializableRW` parameter is equivalent to calling `BeginTransaction()` without parameters.
+Using the `Serializable` isolation level with the `TxMode.SerializableRW` parameter is equivalent to calling `BeginTransaction()` without parameters.

 Consider the following example of using a transaction: